Bushra1216/Customer-Cohort-Analysis/README.md

 | 2011-10-01   | 358     | 86      | 41      |         |         |         |         |         |         |         |          |          |          |
 | 2011-11-01   | 323     | 36      |         |         |         |         |         |         |         |         |          |          |          |
 | 2011-12-01   | 41      |         |         |         |         |         |         |         |         |         |          |          |          |

+**Obervations**
+The resulted matrix shows the absolute number of customers retained over 12 months following their initial purchase month(Month_0).
+Across all cohorts, customer retention is high in Month_0 and retention drops sharply from Month_1, indicating that a large portion of customers do not return immediately after their first purchase.

+- The **December 2010** or (2010-12-01) cohort bring out the strongest long-term performance, starts with 885 customer and **~37%** return in Month_1.
+After the early decline, this cohort seems to stabilize around **~300-350** active customers across several months.
+Then a significant spike appears at November(Month_11), with retention above 50%, that might be driven by an offer or a seasonal event which reactivated many customers.
+This behavior can be investigated and replicated if beneficial.
+- In **January 2011** cohort(2011-01-01), out of **416**, 92 remained active in the next month.
+Then a noticeable bump reappears at Month_10 (152 customers, suggesting a seasonal influence rather than a sustained retention trend.
+- Later on February 2011 cohort, total acquired **380** customers, indicating weaker early retention comapred to December 2010.
+Though there are small recoveries around (Month_3 to Month_4) and (Month_7 to Month_9), the overall tail is smaller and less stable.
+From horizontal view, we found that, every cohort experiences a steep drop immediately after acquisition.
+The earliest cohort 2010-12, maintains highest long-term retention simply because it began with large customer base.
+Later cohorts tend to churn more quickly and settle at lower customer counts.
+Occational spikes in certain months likely reflect promotions or seasonality.<br>

+Now, if we read the columns vertically, acquisitions peaked very high in 2010-12 then started declining through mid 2011, with a small recovery during September-November 2011.
+In December 2011 cohort (2011-12-01) , acquisition drops substantially to only 41 customers.
+At Month_1 retention also fluctuates, with later cohorts (2011-09 and 2011-10) showing slightly better Month_1 counts (70 and 86), which indicates a potential improvement in early retention or acquisition quality.